 In addition to our oil sands lodges, we have seven open camps in Alberta, British Columbia, Saskatchewan and Manitoba.
 The major differentiator between lodges and open camps is the size of the facility.
 Open camps are generally smaller facilities that provide a level of amenity similar to that of one of our larger lodges including quality accommodation and food services, satellite television, fitness facilities and on-site laundry.
-We own the land where all of our open camp assets are located except for Waskada and Redvers, which are on leased land.
-We are currently working to renew these leases, which expire in 2014.
 Open camps are typically utilized for exploratory, seasonal or short term projects.
 Therefore, customer commitments for open camps tend to be shorter in initial duration (six to eighteen months).
 Open camps may be operational for twelve months or several years or transition into lodges depending on customer demand.
 Over time, room counts may fluctuate up or down depending on demand in the region.
 If the demand in a region decreases, open camps can be relocated to areas of greater activity.
 We provide accommodation services at our open camps on a day rate basis.
 Open camp revenue comprises a portion of "Other Revenue" in our Canadian segment.